avivace/deb-builds/README.md

 (Debian) Chromium source package built with the `enable_hangout_services_extension` flag enabled.
 This allows the Google Hangouts screensharing feature to work correctly.

 ### i3-gaps
 Vanilla build from the git repository.

+### OBS-Studio
+Vanilla build from the git repository.

 ### wlc-dev